Gregsd21/PetShare/README.md

 # PetShare
-A program for pet owners to share their pets with those looking to have them short-term.
+An app for pet owners to share their pets with those looking to have them short-term.